Waznop/Lab-11---Vec-Check/README.md

-# Lab 11: Vec Check
+# Lab 11: Vectory Achieved

 In this lab, you will learn how to:
 - use vectors